Automating workflows with data science pipelines

 The secret is named aws-connection-my-storage.

-If you named your data connection something other than My Storage, you can obtain the secret name in the OpenShift AI dashboard by hovering over the resource information icon ? in the Data Connections tab.
+If you named your data connection something other than My Storage, you can obtain the secret name in the OpenShift AI dashboard by hovering over the help (?) icon in the Data Connections tab.

 My Storage Secret Name